Petroleum Bulk Storage (PBS) Registration/Renewal Frequently Asked Questions (FAQs)

 Question 2: I am the new owner of an existing facility.
 How do I register the facility?

 Answer: Obtain a pre-printed transfer of ownership application by submitting a request to the appropriate NYSDEC office or sending an email to NYSDEC, noting the site address and existing PBS facility identification number.
-Completely fill out the application form and submit it with the appropriate fee and a copy of the current deed page proving ownership to the NYSDEC regional office for the county where the facility is located.
+Completely fill out the application form and submit it with the appropriate fee and a copy of the current deed page proving ownership to the NYSDEC office listed on the pre-printed application form (see address in the upper right hand corner of Section A).
 The application must be submitted within 30 days of the transfer of ownership (see 6 NYCRR 612.2(b)).